 Again, the 5X plus is one of the most expensive watches on the market for the serious skier it definitely worth considering the extra investment.

-However, the watch does give you altitude and barometer change w/ a storm alert, and compass at a cheaper price than most other watches on the list.
-On our tests, the altimeter worked fairly close (within a few hundred feet of a 14K peak) but again it’s not totally accurate and can also be affected by weather.
+However, the watch does give you altitude and barometer change w/ a storm alert and compass at a cheaper price than most other watches on the list.
+On our tests, the altimeter worked reasonably close (within a few hundred feet of a 14K peak), but again, it’s not totally accurate and can also be affected by the weather.

 There are, however, lots of pros that can outweigh this.
-For instance, this Suunto ski watch has a wider range thermometer (-5F to 140F) tells accurate temperature readings.
-The sunrise and sunset feature is also extremely useful, too.
-It’s also waterproof up to 100 feet.
+For instance, this Suunto ski watch has a broader range thermometer (-5F to 140F) that tells accurate temperature readings.
+The sunrise and sunset feature is also extremely useful too, and it’s also waterproof up to 100 feet.

-This also doesn’t require any fancy batteries, as it uses a CR2032 battery, which is easily available anywhere, and the battery lasts for about one year.
+This also doesn’t require any fancy batteries, as it uses a CR2032 battery, which is readily available anywhere, and the battery lasts for about one year.

 If you’re looking for a multifunction ski watch with a minimalist design, this one might be one of your best bets.

-Many owners have expressed satisfaction on its durability–having no issues despite daily wear and exposure to both extremely hot and cold temperatures.
+Many owners have expressed satisfaction with its durability–having no issues despite daily wear and exposure to both hot and cold temperatures.

-The Slopes App, for instance, has features like providing heart rate, distance, vertical feet, and is able to detect periods when you’re idle.
+The Slopes App, for instance, has features like providing heart rate, distance, vertical feet and can detect periods when you’re idle.
 For more features like satellites, you can update the app for an extra fee.
 An interesting feature of the Snow App is the performance tracker that allows you to compete with friends and other users who also have the app installed on their devices.
-Snow also allows users to go hands-free.
+Snow also enables users to go hands-free.